-- A good name is better than fine perfume, and the day of death better than the day of birth. - The living should take this to heart. - Sorrow is better than laughter, because a sad face is good for the heart. - 7.4 The heart of the wise is in the house of mourning, but the heart of fools is in the house of pleasure.
+- A good name is better than fine perfume, and the day of death better than the day of birth. - 7.2 It is better to go to a house of mourning than to go to a house of feasting, for death is the destiny of every man; the living should take this to heart. - Sorrow is better than laughter, because a sad face is good for the heart. - The heart of the wise is in the house of mourning, but the heart of fools is in the house of pleasure.
 (NIV)